SOFTINUX/Base_Doc/source/implement_your_extension/base_as_dependency/configure_vscode.rst

 Tasks.json
 ^^^^^^^^^^
 | Add lines 26 to 29 and 38 to 40.
-| Modify line 35 to use :code:`WebApplication.dll` as bootstrap entry point of application.
+| Modify line 35 to use :code:`WebApplication.dll` as entry point of application.

 .. note::
    The order sequence make build on every launch.